cockpit4/sdudaemon/README.markdown

 - Data adaption       : scripting engine adapting data to fit in a relational database
 - Database management : updates data in the database

-Main purpose of this project is the harvesting of textual information from websites.
-There is an example project showing the the advances and the
+Main purpose of this project is harvesting of textual information from websites.
+There is an example project showing the the advances and the usage this project should provide.

 Use case(s)
 ===========